grafmontecristo52/SOC-lab/README.md

  # SOC-lab

-For best practise and learning i decide to use 4 machine.
+For best practise and learning i decided to use 4 machines.
-- **Wazuh v4.14.5 OVA**(SIEM manager wich connected with Windows and Ubuntu agents to collect and filtered logs)
+- **Wazuh v4.14.5 OVA**(SIEM manager wich connected with Windows and Ubuntu agents to collect and forward logs)
 - **Windows 10 machine**
 - **Ubuntu machine**
 - **Kali**(Cracker)

 ## Network
 Kali(10.10.10.1) , Ubuntu(10.10.10.3) and Windows(10.10.10.2) machines has the same network 10.10.10.0/24
-Wazuh was issolated from kali and others machine , he only has acces too his ip for collecting logs and manage them for me.
+Wazuh was isolated from kali and others machine , he only has access only to its own ip for collecting logs and manage them for me.
 ## Tools
 - Nmap , Hydra
 - Metasploit Framework